SENSAAS/sensaas/docs/index.rst

 Considering two molecules named Source and Target as input, SENSAAS will propose a transformation matrix as output, that will will lead to the "best" alignement of Source on Target.
 SENSAAS  follows four major steps:

-- generating point clouds describing the molecular surface;
+- generating one point cloud for each molecule from their Van der Waal surface;
-- assigning a color to each point according to several user-defined classes;
+- coloring each point of the two clouds according to several user-defined classes (one class = one color);
-- applying a geometry-aware registration for aligning the two point clouds globally;
+- applying a geometry-aware coarse registration for aligning the two point clouds globally;
-- applying color and geometry-aware local registration for refining the result of the first step.
+- applying color and geometry-aware local registration for refining the result of the coarse registration.

 .. image:: _static/overview.png